EXPLOITATION OF SOVIET MiGs AT AREA 51

 In the Vietnam War the Soviet-built MiG-17 Fresco and MiG-21 Fishbed were extracting a 9-1 loss ratio against American pilots.
 Israel had captured some Soviet assets during the Six-Day War from which they loaned the Air Force a Soviet-built MiG-21F Fishbed from 23 January 1968 to 8 April 1968.

-The Foreign Technology Division of Air Force Systems Command (AFSC) led the exploitation utilizing expertise from U.S. Air Force Flight Test Center (AFFTC), Air Defense Command (ADC), National Air & Space Intelligence Center (NASIC), Strategic Air Command (SAC), Aeronautical Systems Division (ASD), Tactical Air Command (TAC), and Navy Weapons Center (NWC).
+This recent declassification is the genesis of this insider’s account about how the CIA with FTD (Foreign Technology Division) leading an exploitation team of specialists drawn from throughout the USAF and USN addressed this disastrous military weakness by exploiting the Soviet MiG-21 and MiG-17.
+The participants included AFSC (Air Force Systems Command), the Laboratories at Wright-Patterson AFB, the AFFTC (Air Force Flight Test Center), SAC (Strategic Air Command), NDA (National Defense Agency), NASIC (National Air and Space Intelligence Center), NATC (Naval Air Test Center), the NWC (Naval Weapons Center), the TAC (Tactical Air Command), Aeronautical Systems Division (ASD), the CIA contractor cadre, and their facilities at Groom Lake, Nevada.
 The purpose was to substantiate and supplement existing threat data.
 The Exploitation included ground and flight testing, consisting of 102 flights (77 flying hours) in 40 days of flying.
 No ATOLL missiles were included in the deal.
 They were substituted with AIM-9B Sidewinders where were almost identical.

 Our 1968 TAC inventory used against the MiG-21F-15 included in the offensive and defensive evaluation included our F-4C/D/E, F-105D/F, F-111A, F-100D, F-104D, F-5A.
 Our defensive evaluation included the RF-101, RF-4C, and B-66.